 The OdorBoss is already one of the most versatile odor control systems on market with it's mobility, durability, and power.
 Optional heat protection measures are designed to protect cold temperatures from taking down the entire operation.

-The OdorBoss® 60G with Heat combines an enclosure with insulation, heat tracing, and internal heat generation to protect the equipment while in use and in storage.
+The OdorBoss® OB-60G with Heat combines an enclosure with insulation, heat tracing, and internal heat generation to protect the equipment while in use and in storage.
 The reported result is a dramatic reduction in odor without equipment clogging or downtime from frozen lines.